Aliases for ITGA7 Gene

 GeneCards Summary for ITGA7 Gene

 ITGA7 (Integrin Subunit Alpha 7) is a Protein Coding gene.
 Diseases associated with ITGA7 include Muscular Dystrophy, Congenital, Due To Integrin Alpha-7 Deficiency and Congenital Fiber-Type Disproportion.
-Among its related pathways are Focal Adhesion and Akt Signaling.
+Among its related pathways are Focal Adhesion and Dilated cardiomyopathy (DCM).
 Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and cell adhesion molecule binding.
 An important paralog of this gene is ITGA6.

 UniProtKB/Swiss-Prot for ITGA7 Gene

 Integrin alpha-7/beta-1 is the primary laminin receptor on skeletal myoblasts and adult myofibers.
 During myogenic differentiation, it may induce changes in the shape and mobility of myoblasts, and facilitate their localization at laminin-rich sites of secondary fiber formation.
 It is involved in the maintenance of the myofibers cytoarchitecture as well as for their anchorage, viability and functional integrity.
 Isoform Alpha-7X2B and isoform Alpha-7X1B promote myoblast migration on laminin 1 and laminin 2/4, but isoform Alpha-7X1B is less active on laminin 1 (In vitro).
 Acts as Schwann cell receptor for laminin-2.
 Acts as a receptor of COMP and mediates its effect on vascular smooth muscle cells (VSMCs) maturation (By similarity).
 Required to promote contractile phenotype acquisition in differentiated airway smooth muscle (ASM) cells.